 Planning for the Long Haul

-Individuals must examine personal finances and be prepared to change their life.
+Individuals must examine their personal finances and be prepared to change their life.
 For some individuals, this may involve pulling equity out of their homes, cutting back on expenses moving in with family members, using food banks, selling their car, or filing for bankruptcy.